-• Toe-to-Heel Air Injection (THAITM) - The THAI process ignites oil in the reservoir and creates a vertical wall of fire moving from the toe of the horizontal well toward the heel, which burns the heavier oil components and drives the lighter components into the production well.
+- Toe-to-Heel Air Injection (THAITM) The THAI process ignites oil in the reservoir and creates a vertical wall of fire moving from the toe of the horizontal well toward the heel, which burns the heavier oil components and drives the lighter components into the production well.
 By creating heat in situ, the process requires no steam injection from the surface.
 The process has the potential to upgrade the bitumen in the reservoir; it could therefore substantially reduce production and capital costs, minimize usage of natural gas and fresh water and significantly lower greenhouse gas emissions.
-A study of the THAI injection method utilized by Petrobank at its Kerrobert project suggests that the recovery factor for proved plus probable reserves rises

-• Asphaltene Injection - This technique uses asphaltene residue from the upgrader to produce the gas needed to generate steam and to power the upgrader as well as hydrogen required to feed the hydrocracker unit, the net result of which is a reduction in overall operating costs.
-This method is primarily associated with the Opti-Nexen Long Lake project, but a variant of this technology is expected to be surface.
+A study of the THAI injection method utilized by Petrobank at its Kerrobert project suggests that the recovery factor for proved plus probable reserves rises from 10 percent to 26 percent with the use of the technology. - Asphaltene Injection This technique uses asphaltene residue from the upgrader to produce the gas needed to generate steam and to power the upgrader as well as hydrogen required to feed the hydrocracker unit, the net result of which is a reduction in overall operating costs.
+This method is primarily associated with the Opti-Nexen Long Lake project, but a variant of this technology is expected to be deployed in the Synenco-Sinopec Northern Lights project. - VAPEXTM This process is very similar to SAGD whereby two parallel wells are drilled.
+Where SAGD injects steam, VAPEXTM injects a vaporized hydrocarbon solvent such as ethane, propane or butane into the oil sand deposit, along with a displacement gas to thin the bitumen and allow it to be pumped to the surface.
 VAPEX burns no natural gas and requires no water processing or recycling.
 Its carbon dioxide emissions are lower and it can be operated at reservoir temperature with little to no heat loss.
 Devon Canada Corporation has been conducting field trials with the participation of the Alberta and Federal governments to develop and test the technology.
-N-Solv technology, similar to VAPEXTM, uses a solventbased process that could potentially reduce capital costs by up to 50 percent and energy costs by up to 85 percent when compared to other in situ methods like SAGD.
+N-Solv technology, similar to VAPEXTM, uses a solvent-based process that could potentially reduce capital costs by up to 50 percent and energy costs by up to 85 percent when compared to other in situ methods like SAGD.